andreaskoch/alexa-ops/README.md

 # 「 AlexaOPS 」
 The 24/7 endpoint for your "Amazon Echo" based DevOPS skills.

+AlexaOPS is your virtual 24/7 DevOPS team that performs the most common operations tasks for you:

+- Deployments
+- Version checks
+- Application Status Checking
+- Restarting applications

+## Usage

 **Deployment**

 > You: Alexa, ask OPS to deploy `<application name>`